 - Facebook Case Study: A leading telecommunications company partnered with Brand Networks to execute a March Madness social ad campaign to drive mass reach and save costs.
 The campaign revolved around five video Page Posts aimed at a target audience comprised of fans, interest, people engaging with tournament content, and more.
 Using the Brand Networks Platform, the five-day campaign reached 40M unique users.
 What’s more, the company saved more than $162K compared to its benchmark average.

 - Twitter Case Study: A global retailer partnered with Brand Networks to run a Promoted Tweets campaign during March Madness to drive mass engagement at an efficient cost.
 The campaign targeted specific Twitter users based on keywords, interests, handles, and hashtags related to each team.
 Despite Twitter’s competitive environment during the tournament, the campaign was able to generate over 115K engagements and 8K interactions.
 Impressively, the campaign’s cost-per-engagement (CPE) was 40% lower than Twitter’s average during the tournament.

 Just because people are watching March Madness on TV, it doesn’t mean TV advertising is the only way to reach them.
-It’s important to understand this.
+It’s important to understand this because there’s still plenty of social engagement to be won.
 People’s attention is divided, and through social, you can engage with targeted audiences on the second screen, and generate powerful results at a fraction of the cost of a traditional TV spot.
 So don’t limit yourself—give TV-synced social a try this month and see if it works for you.